antico5/trusted-publishing-example/README.md

 - Require approvals from a set of trusted maintainers.
 - Forbid self-approvals and admin overrides.
 - Add a wait time before the job can run.

+Note that the wait time starts running when the job is proposed, not approved.
+So you need a way to get notified about it to be able to cancel it on time.

 ## Other security measures